 As indicated by the large, dark blue spots on the map, the population has declined significantly between 2001 and 2011 in large areas of eastern and southern Europe.
-The regions most affected by population decline are the Baltics, the Balkans, and the Iberian Peninsula — regions hit particularly hard by poverty and unemployment, creating a brain drain toward richer areas of the EU.
+The regions most affected by population decline are the Baltics, the Balkans, and the Iberian Peninsula — areas hit particularly hard by poverty and unemployment, creating a population drain toward richer areas of the EU.

 But even in the richer north, some areas are marked out by a noticeable population decline.
 Germany's demographic crunch can be seen throughout the country, but especially in the east — contrasting sharply with areas of population growth just across the Czech and Polish borders.

 Rural areas are particularly prone to emigration and population decline.
 The large, sparsely populated north of Sweden and Finland are an obvious example, but the same process is taking place in the more densely populated interior of France.

 Where are all those young, talented, unemployed people going?
 To the big cities and the urbanised areas of the north, mainly.
 Strong population gains can be seen in the Benelux countries, in the coastal zones of France and Spain, in London, but also, remarkably, in the north of Scotland and across Ireland.

 To be fair, cities are booming everywhere, not just in the north or west.
 Also in the east and south, cities stand out as red dots in seas of blue (Budapest and Bucharest for example), or deep-red dots in seas of light red, like the urban centres of central and western Poland.